Cai Xukun: Endorsements and ambassadorships

 In 2018, Kun was chosen to be the brand ambassador for the skin care line by Yoseido, the parent company of Nongfu Spring.
 He was also named the promotional representative for L'Oréal Paris and a model for the smartphone technological giant Vivo.
-On October 19, 2018, Aussie of P&G named Kun as their global spokesperson.
+On October 19, 2018, Aussie of Procter & Gamble named Kun as their global spokesperson.

 On January 1, 2019, Levi's announced that Kun became their brand ambassador.
 On May 31, Prada named Kun as its China ambassador, making him the first Chinese spokesperson for the brand and a face of its Fall/Winter 2019 advertising campaign.
 Kun also attended Prada's Menswear Spring 2020 Fashion Show, which was held in Shanghai for the first time.
 In June, Vivo announced Kun as the brand face for its new S1 mobile series.

-In 2020 Kun became the brand ambassador for multiple brands including Kosé, Givenchy Beauty as well as domestic brands such as Proya.
+In 2020, Kun became the brand ambassador for multiple brands including Kosé, Givenchy Beauty, as well as domestic brands such as Proya.
 Kun has also become the new spokesperson for FILA, an Italian sportswear company, and attended the brand's press conference in Shanghai on July 10, 2020.

 In 2021, British fragrance brand Jo Malone appointed Kun as their brand ambassador, along with hair brand Schwarzkopf and other domestic brands.
+Since 2023, Prada Beauty has named Kun as Prada Fragrance ambassador.

 In 2022, Swiss watches and accessory manufacturer TAG Heuer named Kun its Chinese ambassador, with the brand's chief executive officer Frédéric Arnault stating that "[Kun] has demonstrated remarkable talent in songwriting and performing" in addition to being "incredibly athletic, truly daring and never stops challenging the limits," which matches the brand's mind-set.